 Later in summer 2017 I will be visiting McMaster University Ontario, Canada to work with my Canadian collaborator, and Visiting Professor to the Centre for Social Informatics at Edinburgh Napier University, Dr Brian Detlor.
 Amongst the various activities that we have planned, I will be delivering two seminar papers when I am at McMaster.

-The first paper entitled ‘Perspectives on research into social media information practices, and social media information practices for research’ will be presented as part of the DeGroote Business School seminar series on Monday 14th August.
+The first paper entitled ‘Research into social media information practices, and social media information practices for research’ will be presented as part of the DeGroote Business School seminar series on Monday 14th August.
 The following day, on Tuesday 15th August, I will relate the main findings of the CILIP/ARA Workforce Mapping Project to an audience of librarians at the McMaster Library Symposium in a paper entitled ‘Defining the UK information worker: the CILIP-ARA Workforce Mapping Project’.
 (The abstracts for these two papers are given below.)

 In the meantime, I am looking forward to seeing Brian Detlor in Scotland in June 2017.
 Brian is visiting Edinburgh Napier University to take part in: (1) the University’s research conference on Wednesday 21st; (2) the Connecting People, Connecting Ideas symposium, at which he is one of the international facilitators, on Thursday 22nd (at the time of writing there are just five places left for this event on everyday life information seeking and information behaviours in online environments – if you’d like to join it, please, hurry and register free on EventBrite); (3) tutorials with research students within my school on Friday 23rd; and (4) a Centre for Social Informatics (CSI) all-centre meeting, also on 23rd June.